canmom/canmom.github.io/_posts/programming/graphics/raytracer/2019-06-01-rust-raytracer-part-3.md

 }
 ```

 The `#[derive(Debug)]` thing [just automatically makes it implement the Debug trait in the default way](https://doc.rust-lang.org/rust-by-example/trait/derive.html), giving it a basic implementation.
 I've so far been rather cavalier about slapping copy semantics on things via derive.
-Like, I've kind of made it so that `Vec2` has to have `Copy` traits, which isn't necessarily the case.
-I needed to make sure `Light` had it, in order to use it in `Ray`.
+Like, I'm not sure if I've made it so `Vec2` can only have `Copy` members, or if it is itself `Copy` iff it has `Copy` members.
+(Anyway, I also needed to make sure `Light` had `Debug`, in order to use it in `Ray`.)

-I've also neglected some other traits like `Eq` and `PartialEq` which are probably relevant.
+I've neglected some other traits like `Eq` and `PartialEq` which are probably relevant.
 Work for the future!

 Our implementation, it seems, also needs to have a lifetime parameter.